ewelot/airtools/doc/manual-en.md

 image set using at least 11 fields (words separated by spaces) which
 are:

-  - h:m
+h:m:
 The local time (or UT if you prefer) at start of imaging.
 This is for personel reference only and not used at all by the program.

-  - set:
+set:
 The name given to the image set.
-We do recommend the following
+We do recommend the following scheme:
-    scheme: Use the first two letters to denote the image type, where “dk” is for darks (and bias exposures) and “sk” for sky flats, “co” might be used for a comet observation.
+Use the first two letters to denote the image type, where “dk” is for darks (and bias exposures) and “sk” for sky flats, “co” might be used for a comet observation.
 Any other deep sky target could use two (or three) letters from the constellation it belongs to.
 After the letters use a two-digit running number, so the image set of the first comet target would be named `co01`, the second `co02` and so on.
 The set name is used in many places later on, e.g. in the file names of computed stacks and other result files.
 Therefore a short name using four characters only is recommended.

-  - target:
+target:
 Short name of the target observed (up to 8 characters).
 For comets a compact name has to be used, e.g. 2017K2 is recognized as C/2017 K2 (PANSTARRS).

-  - type:
+type:
-    Type of images (1 character): d=dark/bias, f=flat, o=lights,
+Type of images (1 character): d=dark/bias, f=flat, o=lights, a=addition
-    a=addition (continuation) of a previously defined image set.
+(continuation) of a previously defined image set.
 If you for some reason would like to exclude a series of images from the analysis (e.g. a focus sequence) but keep the information about those files for your record then use the character `-` in place of the image type.

-  - texp:
+texp:
 Exposure time of a single exposure in seconds.

-  - n1:
+n1:
 Number of the first image of the set.

-  - n2:
+n2:
 Number of the last image of the set.

-  - nref:
+nref:
 Number of the image which is used as a reference image for stacking, typically it should be close to the middle of the bracketed sequence.
 Not used for darks and flats.

-  - dark:
+dark:
 Name of the master dark (image set name) used for calibration.

-  - flat:
+flat:
 Name of the master flat used for calibration.

-  - tel:
+tel:
 Identifier of the instrument (telescope/camera) used.
 This must match a valid entry in `camera.dat`.

 A note about master calibration images.
 It is not required and not convenient to capture darks and flats in every night.
 After you have